simonjvardy/Aviation-Consultancy/README.md

 You can find the images used for the site [here](assets/images).
 We have sourced them through various websites, which are free to use:

+- Homepage
+  - The Testimonials carousel [background image](assets/images/above-the-clouds.jpg) was used with kind permission by Arun Kulshreshtha - Own work, CC BY 3.0 us, https://commons.wikimedia.org/w/index.php?curid=1902748

+- Our Services

+- About Us

+- Contact Us
 - [Pikrepo](https://www.pikrepo.com/)
 - [Flickr](https://www.flickr.com/)
 - [Pikist](https://www.pikist.com/)